dfrappart/dfrappart.github.io/_posts/2021-11-15-AGIC-and_AKS_with_kubenet_part1.markdown

 Those roles will allows AKS and its Ingress Controller extension to manipulate the Application Gateway when needed.

-This is the assignment done by the addon installation, but it is also possible to scope the Contributor role to the Application Gateway only.
+This is the assignment done by the add-on installation, but it is also possible to scope the Contributor role to the Application Gateway only.
 In this case it is required to add assign Reader role on the Resource Group containing the Application Gateway.
 More details available on the [AGIC documentation](https://azure.github.io/application-gateway-kubernetes-ingress/setup/install-existing/).

 And last, since we are using Kubenet, you may remember that an UDR is created at the AKS cluster provisioning time.
 This UDR is in the Resource Group containing all the AKS resources and is associated by default with the subnet in which the nodes reside.